RichieOrito/OriPortfolio/README.md

   - [Licence](#licence)

 ## Description
-<p>Oriportfolio website is designed to provide visitors with a comprehensive overview of my capabilities, experiences, and expertise in the field of Software Development.
+<p>OriPortfolio website is designed to provide visitors with a comprehensive overview of my capabilities, experiences, and expertise in the field of Software Development.
 It offers a visually appealing and user-friendly interface that allows easy navigation through various sections and showcases my work in an organized manner.
 </p>

 ## Key Features